Lee.org

 The Price of Yeast

-Yeast lasts at least 1 year in the freezer… except for the yeast I got at Rainbow.
-I’m pretty sure it needs to be refrigerated and not frozen because twice now I got yeast there, made a loaf, froze the rest and the yeast was dead after.
+Rainbow also has open bulk yeast.
+Yeast generally lasts at least 1 year in the freezer… except for the yeast I got at Rainbow.
+I’m pretty sure it needs to be refrigerated and not frozen because twice now I got yeast there, made a loaf, froze the rest and the yeast was dead after. :-(

 What type of yeast are you looking at?
 Instant?
 Active Dry?
 Fresh?
 Wild?
 Each has a different cost and stays good for varying amounts of time.